WebAssembly/tool-conventions/Linking.md

 "target_features".
 The target features section must come after the ["producers"](#linking-metadata-section) section.

-The body of the target features section is a vector of entries:
+The contents of the target features section is a vector of entries:

 | Field   | Type    | Description                              |
 | ------- | ------- | ---------------------------------------- |